gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Workshop: Introduction to Hacking** by Fullstack Cyber Workshops August 8 2020 - From flyer - We’ll talk about some of the most common methods used to encrypt data, and show you some of the tactics used by "black hat" hackers to break that encryption.
 You'll learn a bit of theory, then go "hands on" with real-world encryption tools that cybersecurity practitioners use every day. https://www.eventbrite.com/e/workshop-introduction-to-hacking-tickets-104979231708

 * **Cyber Threat Hunting w/ John Strand - August Session (4-Hours)** Tue, Aug 11, 2020 11:45 AM - 4:00 PM EDT - By the end of the course, you’ll understand the tools and techniques needed to perform compromise assessments within your own environment.
 While the course will be available later for download, live attendees will receive a "Cyber Security Threat Hunter Level-1" certificate.https://register.gotowebinar.com/register/4039466489309086736?source=BHISdisc

+* **How to Stay Secure in the Cloud with Center for Internet Security (CIS)** August 19, 2020 12:00 PM (America/New_York) The Center for Internet Security (CIS) provides organizations with a collection of integrated cybersecurity resources.
+These resources help evaluate and apply secure configuration settings to various cloud environments.
+With our global community of cybersecurity experts, we develop the CIS Controls and CIS Benchmarks.
+These best practices offer prescriptive guidance and configuration recommendations for various technology groups to safeguard systems against today’s evolving cyber threats. https://microsoftcloudpartner.eventbuilder.com/event/22628?source=ACOM

 ### September